skauddy755/icvgip_2024/README.md

 # Contents and overall structure of the 3 Day Conference

-The event comprised of Tutorials, Planery Talks, Oral Sessions, Symposium, Tiny Papers, and Vision India Papers distributed accross 3 days https://icvgip.in/program
+The event comprised of Tutorials, Planery Talks, Oral Sessions, Symposium, Tiny Papers, and Vision India Papers distributed over 3 days https://icvgip.in/program

 Links to all the papers discussed during Oral Sessions, Tiny Papers, and Vision India can be found in the official website itself.

 ### Tutorial Sessions [official_link](https://icvgip.in/tutorials)

 In a given tutorial session, there were multiple tutorials occuring simultaneously in different venues.
-Attendes needed to select one out of them.
+Attendees needed to select any one out of them.

 - Session - 1
     - T1: Tutorial on 3D Garment Modeling & Animation